Schoolies week: what you need to know

 - Confirm the group’s plans with the parents of your child’s friends.

-You might want to set up some expectations for how your child will keep in touch with you.
+You might want to set up some expectations about how your child will keep in touch with you.
 For example, will she keep in touch regularly or only if there’s an emergency?

 If your child has a health condition, you might want to set up a ‘check in’ system with your child.
 For example, your child might agree to text you every morning to confirm that he’s OK.